Ways Your Employees Can Commit Expense Fraud

 Pressure and stress within the workplace can push employees towards fraudulent activities.
 For instance, employees facing performance targets may succumb to the temptation of falsifying expenses to create the appearance of meeting those goals.

 Further, some employees may exhibit apathy towards the company and its policies.
-They may view expense fraud as a form of passive rebellion or disregard for the rules.
+They may view employee expense fraud as a form of passive rebellion or disregard for the rules.

 How can you Prevent Expense Fraud?